 The Dominican economy has a significant "informal sector" that provides employment to many people, including a significant number of women.
-The term "informal sector" refers to economic activities that take place outside of the formal norms for economic transactions established by the state or developed through formal business practices, such as being registered in the Registro Nacional de Contribuyentes (National Registry of Taxpayers) and being a ble to register commercial transactions in a uditable a counting books.
+The term "informal sector" refers to economic activities that take place outside of the formal norms for economic transactions established by the state or developed through formal business practices, such as being registered in the Registro Nacional de Contribuyentes (National Registry of Taxpayers) and being able to register commercial transactions in auditable accounting books.
 The informal sector includes businesses that are the result of individual or family initiatives.
-It generally involves the production and exchange of goods and services without the appropriate business permits, without reporting of tax lia bility, without complying with labor regulations and without legal guarantees for suppliers and end users.
+It generally involves the production and exchange of goods and services without the appropriate business permits, without reporting of tax liability, without complying with labor regulations and without legal guarantees for suppliers and end users.
 The informal sector provides economic opportunities, albeit limited, for the urban poor.

 In 2020, the Central Bank estimated that 49.4% of the total labor force was employed in the informal sector, compared to 48.8% in 2019.
 This increase was mainly due to the impact of the COVID-19.
 In 2021, the share corresponding to the informal sector continued to increase, representing 51.5% of the total labor force, mainly explained by the faster recovery of employment in informal activities following the COVID-19 pandemic, which tend to be more sensitive to the economic cycle.
+In 2022, although the share corresponding to the informal sector remained at 51.5% for the year as a whole, the measure amounted to 50.4% in the last quarter of the year, as the majority of net new employment in the quarter corresponded to the formal sector.